 Ippudo Instant Ramen from Nissin

-Actually, what I bought in the 7-eleven is the Nissin Ippudo “Aka-Maru (赤丸: red circle)” “Shin-Aji (新味: new taste)” “Hakata Tonkotsu (博多とんこつ: Hakata-style pork bone broth ramen)” instant noodle shown in the photo above.
+What I bought in that 7-eleven is the pictured Nissin Ippudo “Aka-Maru (赤丸: red circle)” “Shin-Aji (新味: new taste)” “Hakata Tonkotsu (博多とんこつ: Hakata-style pork bone broth ramen)” instant noodle soup.

-As you may know, Hakata Ippudo is one of the most popular Japanese ramen restaurant chains in the world specializing in Hakata-style Tonkotsu ramen.
+As you may know, Hakata Ippudo is one of the most popular, best-recognized Japanese ramen restaurant chains specializing in Hakata-style Tonkotsu ramen.

-The original ramen shop of Ippudo was opened in 1985 in Chuo Ward of the city of Fukuoka, and its Tonkotsu ramen is especially characterized by a rich, flavorful pork bone broth with a deep taste and the homemade noodles developed by making a lot of research.
+Ippudo’s original ramen shop was opened in 1985 in Chuo Ward, Fukuoka City.
+Their Tonkotsu ramen is characterized by deep-tasting, flavorful pork bone broth and homemade noodles developed with lots of research.

-As with the actual Tonkotsu ramen served in the restaurants, this Ippudo instant ramen that was created by Nissin with the help of Hakata Ippudo is of very high quality, and in fact, I have loved it since it went on the market in 2000.
+As with the actual Tonkotsu ramen served in the restaurants, this Ippudo instant ramen created by Nissin with the help of the ramen shop is of very high quality.
+I have loved it since it went on the market in 2000.

-Luckily, as shown in the last paragraph of this article, nowadays the Ippudo cup ramen can be bought even on Amazon.com, so for those of you who are interested in it, today let me share in-depth information about the Japanese instant ramen.
+Nowadays, Ippudo instant ramen can be bought even on Amazon.com.
+So for those of you who are curious about the taste, today, let me share in-depth information about the product.

 Ingredients and Nutrition Facts

-- The red one consists of 2 parts; one contains the black garlic flavoring oil called “Kuro-Koyu (黒香油)”, and the other contains the spicy, red miso paste called “Aka-Miso (赤みそ)”
+- The red one consists of 2 parts; one contains black garlic flavoring oil called “Kuro-Koyu (黒香油)”, while the other has spicy red miso paste called “Aka-Miso (赤みそ)”.

-- The transparent and blue ones contain toppings and garnishes, in other words, “Kayaku (かやく)” consisting of chopped green onions and cloud ear mushrooms, together with a slice of Chashu roast pork
+- The transparent and blue ones contain toppings and garnishes or “Kayaku (かやく)” made up of chopped green onions, cloud-ear mushrooms, and a slice of Chashu roast pork.

 How to Cook (Instructions)

 Next, here are the cooking instructions for the Nissin Ippudo instant ramen.
-The making is somewhat complicated as follows.
+The making is somewhat complicated as the following.

-- Pour boiling water into the bowl until it reaches the line indicated inside
+- Pour boiling water until it reaches the line indicated inside the bowl.

-- Close the lid and place the red and green packets on top of it to let them warm
+- Close the lid and place the red and green packets on top to let them warm.

-- And let the noodles sit and cook for 3 minutes
+- At the same time, let the noodles sit and cook for 3 minutes.

-- 3 minutes later, remove the top paper lid and add in the contents of the orange packet (soup base mix) and the green packet (liquid soup base)
+- 3 minutes later, remove the paper lid and add the contents of the orange packet (soup base powder) and the green packet (soup base liquid).

-- Stir all the ingredients well using chopsticks
+- Stir all the ingredients well with chopsticks.

-- And as a finishing, add in the contents of the red packet (both black garlic oil and spicy red miso paste)
+- As a finishing touch, add in the contents of the red packet (black garlic oil and spicy red miso paste).

-Lastly as for the taste, as I mentioned above, the pork bone broth is very flavorful, umami-rich mainly because of the savory black garlic oil also called “Mayu (マー油)” and the slightly spicy Aka-Miso.
+Lastly, as for the taste, as I mentioned above, the pork bone broth is umami-packed, delightfully flavorful thanks to the savory black garlic oil Kuro-Koyu or “Mayu (マー油)” and the spicy Aka-Miso.

-The noodles are straight and thin with a nice chewy bite.
-Overall, the Nissin Ippudo ramen has a very delicious taste, making it one of the best instant cup ramens in Japan.
+The thin straight noodles also have a pleasant, chewy bite.
+As a whole, this Nissin Ippudo ramen has a super delicious taste, making it one of the best instant noodles ever.